-Martlesham Parish Council is committed to creating a working environment where all council employees, councillors, contractors and others who come into contact with us in the course of our work, are treated with dignity, respect and courtesy.
+Bradfield Parish Council is committed to creating a working environment where all council employees, councillors, contractors and others who come into contact with us in the course of our work, are treated with dignity, respect and courtesy.
 We aim to create a workplace where there is zero tolerance for harassment and bullying

-In support of this objective, Martlesham Parish Council has signed up to the Civility Pledge, as a commitment to civility and respect in our work, and politeness and courtesy in behaviour, speech, and in the written word.
-Further information about the Civility and Respect Pledge is available [NALC & SLCC](#)
+In support of this objective, Bradfield Parish Council has signed up to the Civility Pledge, as a commitment to civility and respect in our work, and politeness and courtesy in behaviour, speech, and in the written word.
+Further information about the Civility and Respect Pledge is available at The National Association of Local Councils (NALC) & The Society of Local Council Clerks (SLCC).